A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Introduction

-All universities in the country mostly follow a common academic calendar, which subdivides the academic year into either two semesters or four quartiles. \master courses are between 5 and 7.5 ECTS and fit into a quartile, while \bachelor courses vary greatly in structure: at some universities, the structure is exactly the same as in the \master, while others follow a different vision.
-For instance, University of Twente relies on its \emph{Twents Onderwijs Model} (TOM, Twente Education Model), which organises study units in integrated ``modules'' of 15 EC with one theme and a binding vision, as well as a coherent assessment scheme~\cite{Visscher2017,Vision2023}, and the Universities of Utrecht and later of Amsterdam have decided to rely on \emph{Zichtbare leerlijnen} (Visible Learning Lines)~\cite{UU-leerlijnen,UvA-leerlijnen} with a similar goal but spread out throughout the programme.
-In any case, all Dutch universities adhere to the same framework: each course confers a certain number of ECTS, and is organised around a set of competencies, topics and learning objectives, which are explicitly listed in the course descriptions we will be analysing in the following sections.
-To help students navigate the landscape of courses offered within their university, \bachelor courses are often grouped into modules, themes, learning lines, etc, and \master courses are organised into tracks or specialisations.
+Dutch universities organize the academic year into either two semesters or four quartiles.
+Each course confers a certain number of ECTS, and is organised around a set of competencies (generally between 5 and 7.5 ECTS), topics and learning objectives, which are explicitly listed in the course descriptions we will be analysing in the following sections.
+To help students navigate the landscape of courses offered within their university, \bachelor courses are often grouped into modules~\cite{Visscher2017,Vision2023}, themes, learning lines~\cite{UU-leerlijnen,UvA-leerlijnen}, etc., and \master courses are organised into tracks or specialisations.
 We elaborate on it more in the next section where we introduce all the universities covered in this survey.

-As part of this research, we classified the content of these courses against the \emph{Software Engineering Body of Knowledge (SWEBOK) v4}, published by the IEEE Computer Society~\cite{SWEBOKv4}.
+In this research, we classified the content of these courses against the \emph{Software Engineering Body of Knowledge (SWEBOK) v4}, published by the IEEE Computer Society~\cite{SWEBOKv4}.
 While we acknowledge alternative frameworks such as the ACM/IEEE \emph{Computer Science Curricula} (CS2023)~\cite{CS2023} and other discipline-specific guidelines, SWEBOK provides a widely recognised reference model specific for \SE.
 It organises \SE knowledge into distinct \emph{knowledge areas} (KAs), offering a systematic way to map, compare, and analyse the coverage of \SE topics across multiple institutions.

+This article makes two contributions: \begin{itemize} \item We devise a systematic method for mapping the offering of software engineering in higher education; \item Via the application of the method to ten universities in the Netherlands, we reveal similarities and differences across knowledge areas and between universities. \end{itemize}